Create White Background For Products (Simple Steps)

 We will be using Adobe Photoshop to edit our example image.
 It’s highly recommended that you use the same type of software for all your image editing.

 The learning curve for this particular software is quite steep, but once mastered you can produce great looking backgrounds very quickly.

 So let’s get started.
-In the image below you can see and example handbag.
+In the image below, you can see an example of how our background removal service effectively changed the background image for this handbag.

 The background is fairly good as a starting point.
 If your product stands out from the background, to begin with then this is a big advantage.

 The background in this particular image is a simple poster board that can be bought fairly cheaply.
 You may feel that just shooting onto the poster board background would be enough.

 If you truly want your product to stand out then it’s a good idea to make the background completely white (or whatever color you choose for your product backgrounds).